-This section is based on the following technical assumptions, derived from Section 16, prepared by Met-Chem, and Section 17 prepared by Soutex.
-The mine will operate ten months per year, seven days per week, and ten hours per day.
-Two crews will work on an eight-day on, six-day off rotation.
-Ore will be crushed at the Lac Guéret site and then trucked to the processing plant located in Baie-Comeau, about 285 km away.
+This section is based on the following technical assumptions, derived from Chapter 16.

+- The mine will operate ten months per year, seven days per week, and ten hours per day.
+Two crews will work on an eight-day on, six-day off rotation. - Ore will be trucked to the processing plant located in Baie-Comeau, about 285 km away. - The processing plant will operate twelve months per year, seven days per week, and 24 hours per day. - An inventory stockpile of 40,000 tons of ore will be kept at the concentrator to feed production during spring months when ore transportation on the road is stopped.
-The overall Project Life is estimated at 25 years.
-During that period the mine will produce 4,741 kt of ore grading 27.8 % Cg, 2,509 kt of waste rock and 1,361 kt of overburden.

-The mill will operate 12 months per year, seven days per week and 24 hours per day.
-Pilot tests performed by Soutex indicated a mill recovery of 92.5%.
-The total graphite concentrate production is estimated at 1,299 kt at 93.5% Cg, over the Project Life.
-Table 99 summarizes the main technical assumptions.
+- Even though the Project Life is estimated to last beyond 25 years, the Project Economic Analysis is limited to 25 years.
+During that period the mine will produce 4,741 kt of ore grading 27.8% Cg, 2,509 kt of waste rock and 1,361 kt of overburden. - Metallurgical pilot tests performed in the previous Feasibility Study (campaigns 1 and 2) indicated a mill recovery of 92.5%.
+In 2018, a confirmatory pilot test (campaign 3) was performed and indicated better recovery and purity results (see Chapter 13).
+These results however have not been incorporated into this updated study and can be considered as an upside to the metallurgical performance used. - The total graphite concentrate production is estimated at 1,297 kt at 93.5% Cg, over the Project Life.

-Table 99 - Main Technical Assumptions
+Table 22-3 summarizes the main technical assumptions.

-Elem Value
+Elem ent Value

 Total Ore Mined (kt) 4,741

 Average Ore Mined (ktpy) 190

-Average Stripping Ratio (W/O) Excluding Overburden 0.8
+Average Stripping Ratio (W/O) Ex 0.8

 Life of Project (years) 25

-Average Mill Feed Grade (% C g) 27.8%
+Average Mill Feed Grade (% Cg) 27.8%

-Average Concentrate Grade (% 93.7%
+Average Concentrate Grade (% Co 3) 93.7%

-Average Mill Recovery (%) 92.5%
+Average Mill Recovery (%) Average Mill Recovery (%)

-Average concentrate production 51.9
+Average concentrate production (<tpy)< td="">51.9</tpy)<> 51.9

 months/year 10

+Mine schedule (Detation) days/week 7

 Mine schedule (Rotation) shifts/day 1

 hours/shift 10

+months/year 12

-days/week 7
+Mill ashadula days/week 7

 Mill schedule shifts/day 2

 hours/shift 12